 2016 was a blur.
 I won’t lie.
 I don’t remember much.
 I remember my beautiful daughter turning one and a number of childrens’ parties and meeting some incredible moms in the process who are still my mom group today.
 I did remember the lake house dream in Canada though and before I knew it NM and I had visas and in December that year we flew to Canada.
 Again she was an amazing travel companion.
 This time at 19 months old.
 We visited an old school friend and her family in Winnipeg and had a great time in the snow, learning about life in Canada.
 It seemed so natural.
 We ended up flying to Columbus, Ohio from Toronto in a twin prop plane.
 The tiniest international flight I had ever taken and rather nerve wrecking and cold.

-Christmas came (did I mention how much I love Christmas in North America) and then New Years went by and I woke up one morning in January in Cincinnati and I knew that I needed to move us to North America.
+Christmas came (did I mention how much I love Christmas in North America) and then New Years went by and on that Sunday I went to the Vineyard church in Cincinnati and it felt as if the Pastor was talking directly to me.
+I knew that I needed to move us to North America.
 The peace I felt on my heart was calming and serene.
 It was time to move forward.
 I returned home to South Africa and immediately checked if my Canadian application that I had started was still valid.
 Fortunately it was, but was set to expire in September 2017.
-I looked into potentially moving to the USA too but when it came down to it Canada was where the Universe was leading me.
+I looked into potentially moving to the USA too but when it came down to it Canada was where God was leading me.

 I submitted an application for Canada in May not expecting much and after tons, I mean tons, of paperwork, NM and I were accepted as permanent residents by October.
 It all happened so naturally that it had to be divine.
 My house had already been sold in September and I had made contact with family I never even knew I had in Calgary.
 My mother received a multiple entry visa to both Canada and the USA as she is most certainly joining us abroad.
 It was all coming together.
 My business was my only concern and finding the right person to take over fell in to place in January and we worked toward handing the business over in April.